 The contact center industry is no stranger to introducing and integrating new technologies into their arsenal of solutions and tools.
 In fact, the concept of a contact center has simply grown out of call centers adopting new and modern technologies, expanding their reach, and opening up new paths of communication for clients and customers.
 Back in its early days, IVR solutions in the 70’s were incredibly complicated and expensive for automating simple tasks that a human could otherwise easily do at no extra cost.

 At this point, however, it’s almost impossible to imagine what a customer service or support phone call would be like without first navigating through what we now refer to as a dreaded experience: the IVR system.
 In the 90’s, call centers eventually migrated their systems to support multimedia — a shift also reflected in the development of contact centers we’ve seen emerge more recently.

 Computers and digital tech were far advanced at this point and were making their way into average homes and classrooms.
 Once the technology became mainstream, simple, and affordable enough for mass adoption, the IVR took off.

 Building The Best Contact Center

 The exact same scenario is playing out in front of our eyes right now.
-Except of IVR systems, though, we’re reaching a point were AI will soon replace a large number of jobs in a large number of industries.
+Except IVR systems, though, we’re reaching a point where AI will soon replace a large number of jobs in a large number of industries.
 On the bright side, we do see opportunities for AI to co-exist among live agents in contact centers, and a massive opportunity to leverage the new tech in multiple ways.
+For example, agents can combine their best contact strategies (such as these cold calling tips) with software that will give them all of the information they need right when they need it.
 In fact, AI will help revolutionize the popular omnichannel strategy that’s made its way into most contact centers.